spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-testing.md

 ### 3. Launch configuration

+Next, build the project from Visual Studio and be sure everything compiles correctly.

+<%(Callout type="tip" message="If you have any issues, you can compare your code to a final working version of the tutorial in the `feature/dbsync_worker_tutorial_finish` branch of the Example Project.")%>

 The default Example Project launch configiguration only starts UnrealWorkers.
 The launch configuration now also needs to start the Database Sync Worker you added.
 We provide a launch config that does this, but you can learn more about how to change those config files [here](https://docs.improbable.io/reference/latest/shared/project-layout/launch-config#launch-configuration-file).

 For now, copy `default.launch.json` from `spatial/provided` into `spatial`.